mazefeng/ml/README.md

 ##Softmax Regression

-When dealing with a multi-classification problem, we can either adopt the `one-against-all` idea by transforming the multi-classification problem into a set of binary classification problem, or just training the `Softmax Regression` model.
+When dealing with a multi-classification problem, we can either adopt the `one-against-all` idea by transforming it into a set of binary classification problem, or just training the `Softmax Regression` model.

 Softmax Regression model is naturely born for the multi-classification problem,